askstylo/Zendesk-OpenAI-Autosolver/README.md

    - `ZD_EMAIL`: Your Zendesk email.
    - `ZD_API_KEY`: Your Zendesk API key.
    - `ZD_SUBDOMAIN`: Your Zendesk subdomain.
+   - `ZD_SIGNING_SECRET`: The value of your webhook's signing secret.
+Replace the `TEST_SIGNING_SECRET` with this one once you've activated the Zendesk webhook.
+[Verifiying Webhooks](https://developer.zendesk.com/documentation/webhooks/verifying/)
 4. Start the server by running `npm start`.

 ## Usage